 The most common complaint candidates have about their job application experience is that companies never get back to them:

 Responding to every candidate’s application is the easiest way to solve this complaint.
-But crafting a good candidate experience involves more than that.
+But crafting a good candidate experience in recruitment involves more than that.
 It involves a mindset shift that focuses on respecting candidates’ time and designing your candidate experience to be as painless as possible.

 Here’s how to improve candidate experience at each stage of the hiring process: